Seres67/nexus_notes/README.md

 2. Download the latest release from the [Releases](https://github.com/Seres67/nexus_app_launcher/releases) page.
 3. Place the `nexus_notes.dll` file in the `<GW2>\addons` folder.
 4. Launch the game.
-5. Enable the addon in Nexus.
+5. Load the addon in Nexus.

 ## Usage